 Before we get to how insurers calculate cost, let’s answer a very important question – should you panic?

 Cal Fire has a program called FRAP (Fire and Resource Assessment Program) that assess California for what are the most fire prone area.
 They have an interactive map that you can use here.
 Their online resources will give you a greater understanding of how much risk your property is in.

 Here’s a quick guide to the acronyms used on the interactive map:

 |VHFHSZ||Very High Fire Hazard Safety Zone|

 FRAP also has a number of fact sheets and articles to help protect your home from fire.
-We recommend this sheet that gives you advice on preparing your home:
+We recommend watching this video for more information: